 - Promotes brain health and helps with memory problems associated with aging

 Based on the evidence, many medical conditions could be helped by adding CBD.
-It could benefit the symptoms of over 50 different medical conditions including arthritis, epilepsy, anxiety, pain, depression, insomnia, and more.
+It could benefit the symptoms of over 50 different medical conditions including arthritis, anxiety, pain, depression, insomnia, and more.

 Science of CBD

 How does CBD work in the body?
 There are 80+ naturally occurring cannabinoids in the hemp plant, two are particularly noteworthy: Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
 The chemicals in the hemp plant are often called cannabinoids.